Excitonic enhancement of cavity-mediated interactions in a two-band Hubbard model: Mean field Hartree approximation and effective low-energy Hamiltonian

-\end{widetext} which equals to (the expectation value of) the energy shift given by the screened optical Stark shift at spin-orbital $({\bf q},s)$ in Eq.~(\ref{eq.h_eff}).
+\end{widetext} which exactly reveals the lower-band's energy shift given by the screened optical Stark effect at spin-orbital $({\bf q},s)$ in Eq.~(\ref{eq.h_eff}).
+Compared with the optical Stark shift in the non-interacting case, an excitonic enhancement with factor $T$ is observed.
 This shows that the renormalised denominator $\Delta_{{\bf q },s}$, which appears in the renormalized optical Stark shift and the cavity-mediated interaction in the effective Floquet Hamiltonian~(\ref{eq.main-result}), corresponds to the GRPA graphs in the retarded interaction formalism.